filipvabrousek/JS-Algorithms/ML - K-means-clustering.md

 /*------------------------------------------------------GET DATA EXTREMES------------------------------------------------------
-loop through all the points, and each dimension in the point
+loop through all the points, and each dimension in each point

 1) loop through "data" array defined above and get point
 2) loop through points and get extreme data points (min and max)